haliphax/xthulu/README.md

 ### Create and seed the database

-> Note the names of the scripts.
+> ℹ️ Note the names of the scripts.
 The `bin/xt` script is the command line
 > interface for server tasks, while the `bin/xtu` script is for userland.

 ```shell